aws-samples/sample-s3-rollback-tool/README.md

       2. Once the above is complete, you need to re-create any delete markers created by the original deployment, as the updated inventory has no knowledge of these.
 To do this, create an S3 Batch Operations job, choose the CSV manifest `scenario2-undo.csv` from the *original deployment*, leaving **Manifest includes version IDs** unchecked.
 Choose **Invoke AWS Lambda function** as the operation type, the function titled `<original stack name>-S3BatchOpsDeleteFunction-<unique-id>` (you can find this name in the **Resources** output of the deployment) and **Invocation schema version 2.0**.
 Run the job with the role titled `<original stack name>-S3BatchOpsExecutorRole--<unique-id>`.
 4. What happens when I delete the CloudFormation stack?
     - Any S3 Batch Operations jobs not in COMPLETE state will be cancelled.
-    - All created resources will be deleted, including the temporary S3 and S3 Tables buckets.
+    - All created resources will be deleted, including the temporary S3 bucket.
 5. I don’t want to delete delete markers, but instead copy the desired object version to the top of the version stack.
     - As this increases both cost and time, delete markers contain no data, and deletion of delete markers is reversible, we made the decision not to prioritize providing this as an option.
 We may consider adding this capability based on feedback - see [Issues](https://github.com/aws-samples/sample-s3-rollback-tool/issues).
 6. I have [ACLs enabled](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ensure-object-ownership.html) on my bucket, can I still use this tool?